hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 1
 ### Why Google Should Develop TensorFlowTinyJS for Microcontrollers

-## TensorFlowTinyJS could be a groundbreaking method to connect microcontrollers using WebSerial to web pages in the browser, enabling training and deployment directly from the browser.
-This approach mirrors the rationale behind the creation of TensorFlow.js, which brought machine learning (ML) capabilities to the web.
-Given the anticipated surge in microcontrollers with ML capabilities, this could be a timely and impactful development.
+## TensorFlowTinyJS has the potential to revolutionize the way microcontrollers interact with web pages via WebSerial, allowing for seamless training and deployment directly within the browser.

+This innovative approach builds on the success of TensorFlow.js, which democratized machine learning (ML) by bringing it to the web.
+With the expected exponential growth in ML-capable microcontrollers, developing TensorFlowTinyJS could be both timely and transformative, enabling a new era of accessible and efficient ML applications.

 <hr>